-4. I want to build a WEB Server on the LAN, what should I do?
+5. I want to build a WEB Server on the LAN, what should I do?

-- 1) Because the WEB Server port 80 will interfere with the WEB management port 80 on the router, you must change the WEB management port number to avoid interference. - 2) To change the WEB management port number: Login to the router, click the "Security" menu on the left of your browser, and click "Remote Management" submenu.
+Because the WEB Server port 80 will interfere with the WEB management port 80 on the router, you must change the WEB management port number to avoid interference.

+To change the WEB management port number: Login to the router, click the "Security" menu on the left of your browser, and click "Remote Management" submenu.
 On the "Remote Management" page, type a port number except 80, such as 88, into the "Web Management Port" field.
 Click "Save" and reboot the router.

-Figure A-7 Remote Management
+Remote Management

-Note: If the above configuration takes effect, to configure to the router by typing http://192.168.1.1:88 (the router's LAN IP address: Web Management Port) in the address field of the web browser.
+If the above configuration takes effect, to configure to the router by typing http://192.168.1.1:88 in the address field of the web browser.

-3) Login to the router, click the "Forwarding" menu on the left of your browser, and click the "Virtual Servers" submenu.
-On the "Virtual Server" page, click Add New, then on the "Add or Modify a Virtual Server" page, enter "80" into the blank behind the "Service Port", and your IP address behind the IP Address, assuming 192.168.1.188 for an example, remember to "Enable" and "Save".
+Login to the router, click the "Forwarding" menu on the left of your browser, and click the "Virtual Servers" submenu.
+On the "Virtual Server" page, enter "80" into the blank below the "Service Port", and your IP address below the IP Address, assuming 192.168.1.1 : 88 for an example, remember to "Enable" and "Save".